DrJupiter/ML-OPS-FINAL-24/README.md

 # project

-The final project for ml ops by group 24
+The Final Project for ML OPS by group 24

-## The first project days is all about getting started on the projects and formulating exactly what you want to work on as a group.

-### 1. Start by brainstorming projects!
-Try to figure out exactly what you want to work with and begin to investigate what third party package that can support the project.

-### 2. When you have come up with an idea, write a project description.
-The description is the delivery for today and should be at least 300 words.
-Try to answer the following questions in the description:
-    - Overall goal of the project
+- Overall goal of the project:

+Implement an autoencoder on MNIST to generate images and make the training of it reproducible.
+We want an end-point API that allows a user to query for images.
+Furthermore, we want to use state-of-the-art continuous integration and continuous delivery pipelines to mimic the production requirements seen in real-world scenarios.

-    - What framework are you going to use and you do you intend to include the framework into your project?
+ -   What framework will you use and do you intend to include the framework in your project?

+We will use ([Huggingface’s diffusers](https://github.com/huggingface/diffusers)) as our third-party framework.
+To speed up writing the training loop we will use the ([composers library](https://github.com/mosaicml/composer)).
+We will log our experiments in WandB.
+To ensure reproducibility we will utilize the power docker to ensure software and operating system reproducibility.
+We will use DVC for data version control.
+Our projects will be configured with Python data classes.
+We will use Github to version control our code.
+Our model will be saved on hugging face.
+In terms of project deployment, we will be using the FastAPI framework to serve an endpoint API that can be used for model inference by the end user.
+We use google cloud as our service provider.
+We use a Cookiecutter template to structure our GitHub code.
+The template we use is provided by the ML-OPS course [link to template](https://github.com/SkafteNicki/mlops_template).
+This allows effective structuring of our code that is standardized and easily understandable for other developers.
+We use [ruff](https://github.com/astral-sh/ruff) to format our python code.

 - What data are you going to run on (initially, may change)

+We are going to train our model on the MNIST dataset which is a dataset of approximately 70 thousand handwritten images of the numbers 0-9.
+The MNIST pictures are 28 by 28 grayscale images.

 - What models do you expect to use

-### 3. (Optional) If you want to think more about the product design of your project, feel free to fill out the ML canvas (or part of it).
-You can read more about the different fields on canvas here.

-### 4. After having done the product description, you can start on the actual coding of the project.
-In the next section, a to-do list is attached that summaries what we are doing in the course.
-You are NOT expected to fulfill all bullet points from week 1 today.
+We expect to use an autoencoder written in the third-party extension of Pytorch named Diffusers (developed by Huggingface).
+We choose this framework because of prior experience with it, its good performance, and high maintenance.
+More specifically we choose to work with Tiny AutoEncoder originally implemented for Stable Diffusion (TAESD).
+Tiny AutoEncoder was introduced in ([madebyollin/taesd](https://github.com/madebyollin/taesd)) by Ollin Boer Bohan.

 ## Project structure